BEFORE YOUR DEPARTURE

 7. The Teachers

-All teachers in the school are French nationals with French as their mother tongue, many of them have lived and taught French abroad and speak several languages, therefore relating easily to different cultures.
-With their enthusiasm and spontaneity, they guarantee lively and effective lessons!
+All teachers are native speakers.
+Many of them have lived and taught French abroad and speak several languages, therefore relating easily to different cultures.
+With their enthusiasm and spontaneity, the students are guaranteed lively and effective lessons!

 Should you have any queries or need any advice whilst in Biarritz please talk to the school office.

-The College offers 10 bright and spacious classrooms, a computer room, Stuedents kitchen, a big lounge, a meeting room...you can really enjoy improving your French.
+The College offers 10 bright and spacious classrooms, a computer room, a kitchen, a big lounge, and a meeting room, so you can really enjoy improving your French.

 - General rules